hazeyez/CheckHash/README.md

-# Check.sh
+# CheckHash / checkhash.sh

 ## Overview

-The `check.sh` script is a Bash script designed to verify the integrity of a file by comparing its hash with an expected hash value.
+The `checkhash.sh` script is a Bash script designed to verify the integrity of a file by comparing its hash with an expected hash value.
 The script supports two hash algorithms: SHA-256 and MD5.
 It calculates the hash of the specified file using the chosen algorithm and compares it with the provided expected hash.
 The result is displayed in colored text, indicating whether the hashes match or not.

 ## Usage